JobService/job-service/deploy/src/main/resources/production-marathon-testing/README.md

 - `JOB_SERVICE_DEMO_INPUT_DIR`: The directory where the test files are located on the host
 - `JOB_SERVICE_DEMO_OUTPUT_DIR`: The output directory for test results on the host

-- `WORKER_STORAGE_HOST_DATA_DIRECTORY`: The directory for Glob Filter and Language Detection workers to use as a datastore
+- `WORKER_STORAGE_HOST_DATA_DIRECTORY`: The directory on the host that the Glob Filter and Language Detection workers can use as a datastore

 ### Additional Marathon Configuration
 The `marathon.json.b` deployment template file specifies default values for a number of additional settings which you may choose to modify directly for your custom deployment.
 These include: